 There isn’t one!
 The American educational system is run a little differently to the UK educational system.
 The systems are run by state, rather than one overall governing body, so if you want to apply, you won’t need to use any one system.

-As there is no centralised system in place like UCAS, you can just apply directly to the university.
-The only difference is that each university will be governed by both the American government as you would expect, but also by the laws that govern that state, so the rules for entry may be different depending on which state your university of choice happens to be in.
+As there is no centralised system in place like UCAS, you will need to apply directly to the university.
+Each university will be governed by both the American government as you would expect, but also by the laws that govern that state, so the rules for entry may be different depending on which state your university of choice happens to be in.
 You can apply either online or via the post, whichever is easiest for you!

 Nope.
 You lucky sort!
-You can apply for as many as you like, but we wouldn’t recommend going mad with it, you’d like to give yourself the best chance, so we recommend that you apply for no more than about 6 or seven at a time, don’t go crazy or you’re going to lose track of what’s happening.
+You can apply for as many as you like, but we wouldn’t recommend going mad with it.
+To give yourself the best chance, we recommend that you apply for no more than about 6 or 7 at a time, avoid going crazy so that you don’t lose track of what’s happening.

 You most certainly will.
 However, it may go under different names in the US, some universities refer to it as a personal statement, whereas others will refer to it as a mission statement or something along those lines.
-With this, this is the same exact thing as a personal statement, you need to make sure you stand out for the other students that are applying and especially for the other international students that are likely to be applying, because trust us, there will be a fair few!
+As with your personal statement in the UK, you need to make sure that you stand out from the other students that are applying, especially from the other international students, as there are likely to be a fair few!
 View our directory of personal statement examples, which help you complete it to the university acceptance standard and help understand what to include in a personal statement.

 Yes, you will.
-Much like your references in the UK, it needs to be sent off by your school or college and will need to have a breakdown of all of your grades and various other academic achievements; your teachers will happily oblige if you need a reference, but you will need to make sure that they know where to send it!
-Plenty of student’s references has gone missing in the post.
+Much like your references in the UK, it needs to be sent off by your school or college and will need to have a breakdown of all of your grades and various other academic achievements; your teachers will happily oblige if you need a reference, just remember to make sure that they know where to send it!

-Unfortunately, yes you do.
+Yes you do.
 When students come to study in the UK, they have to study some of the various exams (learn more – exam revision tips) and courses that are offered, and the same can be said for the US, too.
 When going over there, you will need to pass a specific exam, called an SAT exam and another one called an ACT Test.
-These will need to be completed before you apply, and you can do them in the UK, which means you don’t need to be flying all the way across the pond just to sit an exam.
+These will need to be completed before you apply, and you can do them in the UK, so you won’t need to fly all the way across the pond just to sit an exam.

 SAT stands for Scholastic Assessment Test, although it was previously known as the Scholastic Aptitude Test and has been around since 1926.
-And is marked between 200-800 points with 10 mark increments for various questions.
-Although, essay questions will obviously mark higher.
+It is marked between 200-800 points with 10 mark increments for various questions, and essay questions will obviously mark higher.

 ACT stands for American College Testing and was introduced in 1959 as a way of standardised questioning for American students.
 The ACT is scored between 1 and 36 points, with questions often being around 1 point per-question.